But how do they do?

 Peter also uses his own connection with a current bookmaking employee who works within the ‘restrictions’ department to outline more on what really goes on behind the scenes.

-Until now, no outsider was precisely sure about how bookmaker tracks your account to limit your bonus or stake.
+Until now, no outsider was precisely sure about how a bookmaker tracks your account to limit your bonus or stake.
 But now we know “Stake Factoring” as one of the key tools thanks to the publish of a.k.a.
 Bookie-Leak.